3 Weeks In The UK Itinerary

 DISCLAIMER: This post might have links to travel services and products that we enjoy.
 We might make a commission from it at no extra cost to you.

-The UK is such a great destination to spend your 3-week vacation.
-It comprises four beautiful countries; England, Wales, Scotland, and Northern Ireland.
-Visiting the UK will make the most out of your annual holiday.
-You will get to chill at the beach, hike a mountain or two, visit ancient cities and ruins, explore vibrant cities, and, well, finally, have the best fish and chips you will ever have.
+You will get to chill at the beach (if visiting in summer), hike a mountain or two, explore ancient cities and ruins, visit a traditional pub (Boozer), and, well, finally, have the best fish and chips you will ever have.

 RELATED POST: 3 weeks in Europe on a budget and 3 different East Europe itineraries for 3 weeks